 Season the chicken with the Cajun Shake.
 Wrap the bones of the drumsticks with a small piece of aluminum foil to keep them from turning too black.
 Let the chicken sit for an hour in the fridge to allow the flavor to permeate.

-Start the Traeger on Smoke with the lid open for 4 to 5 minutes or until the fire is established.
+Start the Traeger on Smoke with the lid open until a fire is established (4-5 minutes).

 Place the stick of butter in a baking pan or aluminum pan and put on the grill to allow the butter to melt while the grill is coming to temperature.
 (The butter doesn't need to cover the chicken.
 It just keeps the drumstick moist and of course gives it a little added buttery finish.)

 Arrange the lollipops in the pan with the bones sticking up straight.
 Let the chicken cook for about 40 minutes or until the internal temperature registers 165F on an instant-read thermometer.

 Meanwhile, warm up the barbecue sauce in a small saucepan on the stove over low heat.
 If you want it to have that Louisiana kick, add in a few squirts of the hot sauce, to your taste.
 Once it starts to thin, turn down the heat to just keep it warm.
 If the sauce needs to be thinned, pour in a little bit of the butter used in the pan until it reaches a thickness that is thick enough to adhere to the drumsticks but not gluey.